codam-coding-college/spark-sessions/libasm/SparkSession - libasm.md

     - RSP is called the Stack Pointer and RBP is the Base Pointer.
 What do they do?
     - Lastly, 6 specific registers are used to pass parameters to functions.
 What are they and which arguments do they correspond to?
 5. There are certain registers whose values are preserved across function calls - **callee-saved registers** - and registers whose values are not preserved and must be saved if you want to make sure your values aren't changed - **caller-saved registers**.
 (10 mins)
     - Which are the callee-saved registers?
-What do you have to do if you wish to use them?
     - Note that which registers are caller/callee-saved vary by system, thus ["calling conventions"](https://en.wikipedia.org/wiki/X86_calling_conventions#x86-64_calling_conventions).
+    - The convention states that the original values within callee-saved registers should be saved by the called function (the callee).
+The expectation is that those registers hold the same value after the called function returns.
+What does this mean if we wish to use a callee-saved register?
     - Here's a handy table with the registers and their usages: [link](https://stackoverflow.com/questions/18024672/what-registers-are-preserved-through-a-linux-x86-64-function-call)

 ***Break (5 mins)***